tpoindex/reveal-onetimer/README.md

 Copy this repository into the plugin folder of your reveal.js presentation, i.e. ```plugin/reveal-onetimer```.

-Add the plugin to the Reveal initialization of your presentation, as shown:
+Source the onetimer.js plugin and add the plugin to the Reveal initialization of your presentation, as shown:

 ### reveal 4.x